The Xometry app works best with JavaScript enabled!

 8 min read

 Selective laser sintering (SLS) and fused deposition modeling (FDM) are two types of additive manufacturing (AM), otherwise known as 3D printing.
 Both are regularly employed for rapid prototyping and low-to-medium-volume production.
 SLS machines methodically fire a laser to sinter the particles of a polymer-based powder to build parts layer-by-layer.
-FDM machines, on the other hand, melt and extrude a polymer filament through a nozzle, depositing it along a prescribed path to form parts layer-by-layer.
+On the other hand, FDM machines melt and extrude a polymer filament through a nozzle, depositing it along a prescribed path to form parts layer by layer.
 While the two types of AM have many similarities, their differences will determine whether SLS vs. FDM is better for you.

-In this article, we will dive deeper into the differences and similarities of SLS vs. FDM.
+In this article, we will dive deeper into the differences and similarities between SLS and FDM.

 SLS Definition and Comparison to FDM

 Most SLS systems create parts via a CO2 laser that selectively sinters and fuses thermoplastic polymer granules.
-Once one layer is completed, the build platform descends and another layer of powder is deposited for sintering.
+Once one layer is completed, the build platform descends, and another layer of powder is deposited for sintering.
 This process repeats until the part is completed.
 Completed parts must cool (sometimes up to 12 hours) before they are cleaned with compressed air or other blasting media.
-While more expensive than FDM, SLS can create parts at greater resolution with excellent mechanical properties and complex geometries.
-The image below is an example of an SLS 3D printer:
+While generally more expensive than FDM, SLS can create better-resolution parts with excellent mechanical properties and intricate geometries while remaining accurate.
+The image below is an example of an SLS 3D printing station at Xometry:

-What Are the Advantages of SLS Compared to FDM?
+Advantages and Disadvantages of SLS Compared to FDM

 Listed below are the advantages of SLS vs. FDM: